ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS trainer guide - Machine Learning.md

 3. What should Trey utilize for providing easy to customize visualizations to business analysts and stakeholders?
 Is it the same or different tool you suggested they use during modeling?

-While Trey could create simplified notebooks and even dashboards using Azure Databricks notebooks, its is more likely that business analysts would be more comfortable using Power BI, which is why it is important to ensure the scored results are made available in a service datastore compatible with Power BI like Cosmos DB.
+While Trey could create simplified notebooks and even dashboards using Azure Databricks notebooks, it is more likely that business analysts would be more comfortable using Power BI, which is why it is important to ensure the scored results are made available in a service datastore compatible with Power BI like Cosmos DB.

 ## Checklist of preferred objection handling